lpabon/swauth/README.md

     ...
     allow_account_management = false

-5) Crate a GlusterFS volume called ``.auth``, used to save all authentication metadata
+5) Create a GlusterFS volume called ``.auth``, used to save all authentication metadata

 6) Restart your proxy server ``swift-init proxy reload``